 I offer individual psychoanalytic psychotherapy

 My consulting room is close to London Bridge and Borough Stations.
+I also offer virtual sessions by phone, zoom, FaceTime and so forth.

 What prompts someone to seek therapy at a particular time in life varies from person to person.
 Sometimes there are life events that need talking through - a bereavement perhaps, or relationship issues.
 At other times there may be specific symptoms that want exploring - compulsions, particularities around eating, social anxiety.
 There may also be no specificity, but a general sense of sadness or unease, or of feeling confronted by daunting life questions such as who you are, what you want.